 Each paper is marked out of 100.
 Candidates are anonymous.
-Scripts are single-marked (in accordance with the Examinations Regulations 2015, p.
-14).
+Scripts are single-marked.
 The Examiner gives special scrutiny to each mark in borderline cases.
 In a case where a candidate is on the borderline of a pass on a re-sit of an examination a second Examiner may scrutinize the paper in addition, with a mark subsequently being agreed between the Examiners.